googleapis/genai-toolbox/docs/deploy/deploy_toolbox.md

   unauthenticated invocations for your project, you will need to access your deployed service as described under [Testing private services](https://cloud.google.com/run/docs/triggering/https-request#testing-private).
-* If you are using VPC based datastore, make sure your Cloud Run service and datastore are in the same VPC network.
+* If you are using VPC-based sources (such as AlloyDB), make sure your Cloud Run service and the database are in the same VPC network.

 ## Create a service account